Types of pollen

 Mulberry Family (Morus sp.) which includes the white and red mulberries, the Broussonetia sp. or paper mulberry and Maclura sp. or hedge plant, are all part of the Mulberry family.

 The paper mulberry and the hedge plant are both considered important allergens and they bloom in April and May but can vary dramatically based on weather and environmental conditions.
-The red mulberry in southern Ontario, Canada is widespread and they are considered important allergens.
+The red mulberry in southern Ontario, Canada is widespread, and they are considered important allergens.

 Nettle (Urticaceae sp.)